Nishantgoyal/full_stack_learning/udemy/the-web-developer-bootcamp/04.intermediate_html/intermediate_html.md

 - The `required` attribute validates that an attribute is not empty
 - The `type` field also performs some validations, like `type="email"`
+- The `pattern` attribute can be added to `input type=text` to match the text with a regular expression